WHYAMERICASUCKS.COM

 The incumbent system is much larger

 The U.S. Forest Service says 2,883,969 thousand board feet of timber were sold on National Forest System lands in fiscal 2024.
-That does not measure every part of the wood economy, but it gives a sense of the scale legacy material systems still command.
+The scale gap with hemp is obvious.

 If the public wants to understand why alternatives struggle for traction, the first step is to compare real output and market size rather than argue in abstractions.